About Microsoft 365 Apps in the enterprise

 Office 365 (and Microsoft 365) provides a web-based portal where users can install Microsoft 365 Apps themselves.
 Keep in mind that users have to be local administrators on their computers to install Microsoft 365 Apps.
 If users aren't local administrators, you'll have to install Microsoft 365 Apps for them.
 Also, if you don't want your users to install from the portal, you can prevent that.
 For more information, see Choose how to deploy.

 Users can install Microsoft 365 Apps on up to five different computers with a single Office 365 license.
 For example, a user can have Microsoft 365 Apps installed on a computer in the office, on a laptop to use when traveling, and on a home computer.
-Users can also install on up to 5 tablets and 5 phones.
+Users can also install on up to five tablets and five phones.

 Microsoft 365 Apps is offered as a subscription.
 If you cancel your subscription, Microsoft 365 Apps goes into reduced functionality mode.
 In reduced functionality mode, users can open and view existing Office files, but users can't use most of the other features of Microsoft 365 Apps.
 For more information, see Overview of licensing and activation in Microsoft 365 Apps.